annotation/stam/extensions/stam-query/README.md

 A constraint start with a *type* keyword which identifies the nature of the constraint.
 Each constraint type takes a set of parameters, which *MUST* be separated by one or more spaces, newlines or tabs.
 Double quotes *MUST* be used when you want parameters to span over whitespace, literal double quotes inside that scope *MUST* be escaped by a preceding backslash character.
 We distinguish the following constraints and parameters:

 * `ID` *id* - Constrain based on a public identifier, this effectively selects a single exact item.
 It usually occurs as first and only constraint, as any further constraints make little sense in this case.
 * `DATA` *set* *key* *operator* *value* - Constrain based on annotation data.
+In contexts where this could be ambiguous, it is about annotation that target the text in some way.
+If you are interested in the other interpretation, use qualifier `AS METADATA` (see next item).
     * *set* - The annotation dataset which holds the key (next parameter) to test against
     * *key* - The data key to query
     * *operator* - The operator, may be one of `=`, `!=`,`>`,`<`, `>=`,`<=`.
 The operator and next value parameter are *optional*, if omitted, then all data pertaining to a datakey is selected.
     * *value* - The data value to test against.
 Numeric values (integers, floats) *MUST NOT* be quoted for them to be recognised as such.
 Multiple values may be specified and separated by a pipe character.
 If you want a literal pipe character in a value, you *MUST* escape it with a backslash.
+* `DATA AS METADATA` - Like above, but this constrains data associated with annotations that target the `RESOURCE`,  `KEY` or `DATA` item *as metadata* via respectively a *ResourceSelector*, *DataKeySelector*, or *AnnotationDataSelector*.
+It does not make sense in other contexts.
+* `KEY` *set* *key*  - Constrain based on a key.
+In contexts where this could be ambiguous, it is about annotation that target the text in some way.
+If you are interested in the other interpretation, use qualifier `AS METADATA` (see next item).
+* `KEY AS METADATA` - Like above, but this constrains keys associated with annotations that target the `RESOURCE`,  `KEY` or `DATA` item *as metadata* via respectively a *ResourceSelector*, *DataKeySelector*, or *AnnotationDataSelector*.
+It does not make sense in other contexts.
 * `TEXT` *text* - Constrain based on textual content
     *  *text* - Literal text to match (case sensitive)
 * `RESOURCE` *id* - Constrain based on the resource
     * *id* - A resource identifier
+* `RESOURCE AS METADATA` *id* - Only used with return type `ANNOTATION`.
+This selects annotations that target the resource via a *ResourceSelector*, i.e. to provide metadata on the resource as a whole.
+    * *id* - A resource identifier
 * `ANNOTATION` *id* - Constraint based on pertaining to a particular annotation (in case of data, text or resources).
 When applied to annotations, this constrains based on having specific annotation as annotation.
 That annotation is a newer/higher annotation in the hierarchy formed by *AnnotationSelector*.
     * *id* - An annotation identifier
-* `ANNOTATION AS TARGET` *id* - Only used on annotations, this is the inverse of the above `ANNOTATION` constraint.
+* `ANNOTATION AS TARGET` *id* - Only used with return type `ANNOTATION`, this is the inverse of the above `ANNOTATION` constraint.
 This constrains annotation based on having a specific annotation as target.
 That annotation is an older/lower annotation in the hierarchy formed by *AnnotationSelector*.
     * *id* - An annotation identifier
 * `UNION` *constraint* `OR` *constraint* ... - Constrain based on a union of constraints, meaning that only one of the constraints needs to be satisfied (disjunction).
 You can not just combine any constraints, constraints *MUST* have the same constraint type if they are to be used in a union.